Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Data, Sample Characteristics, and Experimental Design

 \subsection{Outcomes: Proxies for Child Harm}

 We measure effects on child wellbeing using a pre-specified set of hospitalization outcomes across the entire state.
-These include: a child's number of high-priority hospital admissions (emergency, urgent, or trauma-related), admissions with injury ICD (diagnosis) codes, preventable emergency room visits, visits with ICD codes for intentional harm (assault or self-harm), and visits with ICD codes for maltreatment, which are rare.
+These include: a child's number of high-priority hospital admissions (emergency, urgent, or trauma-related), admissions with injury ICD (diagnosis) codes, preventable emergency room visits, visits related to substance abuse and exposure, visits with ICD codes for intentional harm (assault or self-harm), and visits with ICD codes for maltreatment, which are rare.
 Preventable ER visits are defined as the number of child admissions for ambulatory care sensitive conditions (ACSC, classified using Appendix 8 of \citealt{carey2017hospital}).
 For example, some ER visits for asthma may have been avoidable if a child had received proper preventative treatment and supervision.

 These categories of hospitalization have been clinically and empirically associated with child maltreatment.
 Maltreatment ICD codes are a measure of physician-confirmed maltreatment, but notoriously underestimate overall child maltreatment \citep{scott2009, schnitzer2011identification}.
 Consequently, researchers have primarily used and validated injuries as a leading proxy for maltreatment \citep{schnitzer2011identification, vaithianathan2020}.
-Prior research has also demonstrated a link between maltreatment and intentional injury, namely self-harm, which can often result from adverse childhood experiences such as parental neglect and sexual abuse(\citealt{liu2018}, \citealt{vaithianathan2020}).
+Prior research has also demonstrated a link between maltreatment and intentional injury, namely self-harm, which can often result from adverse childhood experiences such as parental neglect and sexual abuse (\citealt{liu2018}, \citealt{vaithianathan2020}).
 High-priority admissions are a related signal of potential acute harm, and avoidable ER visits are particularly associated with possible neglect and insufficient parental supervision.
+Substance abuse and exposure (i.e., from parents or youths' direct abuse) are one of the primary drivers of child neglect and CPS involvement more broadly.
 Our outcome categories therefore cover a range of maltreatment types: physical harm, psychological harm, and neglect.